Jwallee/midterm332-jgr2722/README.md

 ```

 ## **Manually Setting up the Dockerfile**
-In order to easily run this program on any system, a *Dockerfile* was set up to contanerize this program.
+In order to easily run this program on any system, a *Dockerfile* was set up to containerize this program.
 This process was streamlined via the **Makefile**, but outlined below is how to manually run the dockerfile.
 First, the file **Dockerfile** was set up to load all needed files, inputs and libraries needed to run the program.
 The dockerfile was set up like this:
 ```ruby
 FROM python:3